- Designed For

 - Featuring insights from Ninkasi Brewing Co., Diamond Knot Brewing and other experts covering every facet of the business of beer!

-- $1,335 for complete course, featuring leading brew entrepreneurs and experts and interactive online sessions!
-Amazing value!
+- $1,335 for complete course, featuring leading brew entrepreneurs and experts.
 Note: registration cost includes $60 non-refundable registration fee.

 Learn the Business of Beer and Start Your Own Successful Brewery

 Growth in the beer industry continues to be driven by small- to mid-size breweries, typically with strong local and regional ties.

 It’s a movement that offers experiences and products every bit as unique as the communities they serve.
 And as any craft brewer will tell you, it’s an industry distinguished by a spirit of mutual support and collaboration.

 What Makes this Craft Brewery Startup Workshop Different